jonathanjameswatson/numerically-solving-equations/assets/contents/calculator-guide.md

 * $b$ - This parameter usually refers to the right boundary of a numerical method.

 * $x_0$ - This parameter usually refers to the starting value of a numerical method that uses a recurrence relation.
-It is also the equivalent of parameter $$a$$ for the secant method.
+It is also the equivalent of parameter $a$ for the secant method.

 * $\text{Relaxation }(λ)$ - This parameter refers the value that is used in the relaxation of fixed point iteration.
 If you do not want to apply relaxation, leave this value at 1.

 * $f'(x)$ - This parameter refers to the derivative of the inputted function.
 This should be set automatically when you input the function.
 If this does not work or is incorrect, you can input a different formula for it.

-* $x_1$ - This parameter is the equivalent of parameter $$b$$ for the secant method.
+* $x_1$ - This parameter is the equivalent of parameter $b$ for the secant method.

 ## Function inputs